Project curl Security Advisory, December 23, 2016 - Permalink

 This random value is used to generate nonces for Digest and NTLM authentication, for generating boundary strings in HTTP formposts and more.
 Having a weak or virtually non-existent random there makes these operations vulnerable.

 This function is brand new in 7.52.0 and is the result of an overhaul to make sure libcurl uses strong random as much as possible - provided by the backend TLS crypto libraries when present.
-The faulty function was introduced in this commit.

 This mistake managed to slip in because: